YouTube - F-14 Tomcat

 Some feel that by many standards the 1970's F-14 Tomcat is still superior to the present day aircraft of many air forces.
 They argue as to whether the aircraft that have replaced it will be able to deliver the quantity of stores over similar ranges with the same precision.
 However, specifications show that they can, at least on paper.

-The F-14 Tomcat retired from use by the United States Navy on September 22, 2006.
+A total of 712 F-14 Tomcat aircraft were built before production ended in 1991.
+The aircraft was retired from use by the United States Navy on September 22, 2006.

 Pictured above is the F-14 Tomcat from Freewing with its builder Brian B. "Beeg".
 Its wings are adjustable during flight.
 Maximum wingspan is 61 in. and it is 59 in. long.
 It comes as PNP with complete lighting, including landing light, retracts, and two 3530 - 1750 kV motors turning 80 mm EDF fans.